srth21/Microsoft-Interview-Problems/README.md

 1. Given an Array which represents the stock prices at contiguous time steps, find two points to buy and sell(in the same order) such that the profits are maximum.
+2. Given a Binary Tree, check if it is Binary Search Tree.